iluwatar/java-design-patterns/null-object/README.md

 **Programmatic Example**

-Here's the definition of `Node` interface.
+Here's the definition of the `Node` interface.

 ```java
 public interface Node {